THE SOURDOUGH SCHOOL

 27. If you are invited to attend a course (and in the case of some workshops) where appointed we will supply you with a Sourdough.co.uk login with a detailed course syllabus 1 month prior to your course date, along with a 12 month membership to the ‘Sourdough Club’.

-28. We require that you complete your membership to join ‘Sourdough Club’ 3 months prior to your course start date and that you complete the pre course syllabus which we have emailed to you at home to ensure that you have a minimum level of knowledge before attending.
+28. When attending a course at The School we require that you complete your membership to join ‘Sourdough Club’ 3 months prior to your course start date and that you complete a pre course syllabus which we have emailed to you at home to ensure that you have a minimum level of knowledge before attending.

 29. The post course syllabus is to be completed with the ‘Sourdough Club’ and you should continue to practice at home for the following 12 months, using the Facebook Private Members only ‘Sourdough Forum’ for feedback on your bakes and to discuss your progress (this is governed by Facebook terms and conditions of business).